Visit the Andean Inca Capital of the Ingenious Incas

 13. San Blas

 We have the ’menu del día’ in a small restaurant where we get two courses and a drink for only 5 soles.
-As always the starter is some kind of soup, often with a few, to us completely unknown, vegetables.
+As always, the starter is a soup, often with a few (to us) completely unknown vegetables.
 Getting the choice of lomo Salavador, aji gallina or pollo for the main course, we opt for the latter, chicken.

-Don’t miss out on the small, authentic restaurants with no menu displayed outside.
-It is here that the local Peruvians in the Inca capital city have lunch during their workday.
-The restaurants only reveal that they are in fact restaurants with a simple ‘menu del día’ or ‘almuerzo’ sign in the street – you are actually lucky if there happens to be a written menu inside!
-Often today’s menu is just being explained at the table.
+Do not miss out on the small, authentic restaurants with no menu displayed outside.
+Here, the local Peruvians in the former Inca capital have lunch during their workday.
+The restaurants only reveal that they are restaurants with a simple ‘menu del día’ or ‘almuerzo’ sign in the street – and you are lucky if there is a written menu inside!
+Often, today’s menu is just told at the table.

-In addition to these original places you will come across here and there in Cusco, you will of course also want to visit all the famous top sights of the former Inca capital in Peru.
-Cusco is today a fascinating, vibrant Peruvian city with deep roots in the historic Incan Empire, something which is noticeable wherever you turn in the city.
+In addition to these original places, you will come across here and there in Cusco, you will, of course, also want to visit all the famous top sights of the former Inca capital in Peru.
+Today, Cusco is a fascinating, vibrant Peruvian city with deep roots in the historic Incan Empire, something which is noticeable wherever you turn.

 Cusco is a real gem with all the well-preserved remains from the Inca period.
-The rich Peruvian Inca civilisation has left traces of both constructions, culture and language to posterity.
-As the former religious and administrative Inca capital, which flourished between the years 1400 and 1534, ancient Cusco is today an important cultural heritage from the Incas in Peru.
+The rich Peruvian Inca civilisation has left traces of constructions, culture and language to posterity.
+As the former religious and administrative Inca capital, flourishing between 1400 and 1534, ancient Cusco is today an important cultural heritage from the Incas in Peru.

-Plaza de Armas, one of the jewels in the heart of Cusco, was originally a significant ceremonial site where Inti Raymi or the Festival of the Sun was celebrated.
-It is today surrounded by the Cathedral (which is now a UNESCO World Heritage Site), the Church of the Society of Jesus, the Museum of Natural History, small cosy colonial balconies, museums and a vast number of restaurants, hotels and tour operators.
+Plaza de Armas, one of the jewels in the heart of Cusco, was originally a significant ceremonial site, where Inti Raymi or the Festival of the Sun was celebrated.
+Today, it is surrounded by the Cathedral (now a UNESCO World Heritage Site), the Church of the Society of Jesus, the Museum of Natural History, small cosy colonial balconies, museums and a plethora of restaurants, hotels and tour operators.

-The square is the heart and the soul of the city with a vibrant life all during day and night.
-Visitors relax on the benches enjoying the Andean sun and atmosphere, the local street vendors come round to sell their products, pieces of art, bamboo flutes, woven fabrics, refreshing drinks or whatever it might be.
+The square is the heart and soul of the city, with a vibrant life all day and night.
+Visitors relax on the benches, enjoying the Andean sun and atmosphere.
+The local street vendors come around to sell their products, art pieces, bamboo flutes, woven fabrics, refreshing drinks or whatever it might be.
 Stay for a while, rest on a bench and soak up the atmosphere and character of outstanding Cusco!

 Crime rate Peru/your country